kacyphan7/Galaxy-Shooter/README.md

 # HOW IT WORKS

 This code is an implementation of a simple 2D shooting game.
 Galaxy Shooter is built using HTML, CSS, and JavaScript.
 The game uses the HTML5 Canvas API to update the game graphics and handle player input.
 JavaScript is used to manage the game state, including tracking the player's score, lives, and level.
 The game is played by controlling a spaceship to shoot down aliens while dodging their bullets.
-The main logic of the game is handled in a function called `gameLoop`, which is called every 60 milliseconds using the `setInterval` method.
+The main logic of the game is handled in a function called `gameLoop`, which is called every 60 milliseconds using the `setInterval` me

+The code creates three classes to handle the entities: `Player`, `Alien`, and `Bullet`. `Player` handles the player spaceship, `Alien` handles the alien spaceships, and `Bullet` handles the bullets fired by both the player and the aliens.

-The game has three main entities: the player spaceship, the alien spaceships, and bullets.
-The player spaceship is controlled using the arrow keys and fires bullets vertically upward by pressing the space bar.
-The alien spaceships are automatically generated at the top of the screen and move horizontally across the screen, firing bullets downwards randomly.
+The player spaceship is controlled using the `arrow keys or wasd` and fires bullets `vertically` upward by pressing the `space bar`.
+The alien spaceships are automatically generated at the top of the screen and move `horizontally` across the screen, firing bullets downwards randomly.
 The game ends if the player's spaceship is hit by an alien bullet or if an alien spaceship reaches the bottom of the screen.

-The code creates three classes to handle the entities: `Player`, `Alien`, and `Bullet`. `Player` handles the player spaceship, `Alien` handles the alien spaceships, and `Bullet` handles the bullets fired by both the player and the aliens.

 Draw bullet
 ``` javascript